teckcamp/teckcamp.github.io/privacy.md

   <br>
 Email address, First Name and Last Name</summary>

 So that we can add you to the slack channel, and to inform you about any changes to the community privacy policy, cookie policy and the code of conduct.
-If you choose to join Meetup Mates we also may ask for your Twitter or LinkedIn Account so that we can check that you’re a real person (to prevent ‘bots’ signing up).
+If you choose to join Teck Camp, we also may ask for your Twitter or LinkedIn Account so that we can check that you’re a real person (to prevent ‘bots’ signing up).
 We won’t send you newsletters or mass email communications that you haven’t asked for, and we don’t sell your email address to anyone else.

-We also store discussions that take place over email or via Private Messages between you and Meetup Mates Admins on Slack's public channels – so that we have a record.
+We also store discussions that take place over email or via Private Messages between you and Teck Camp Admins on Slack's public channels – so that we have a record.

  </details>